Adelaide Tambo

 Adelaide Frances Tambo (née Tshukudu; 18 July 1929 – 31 January 2007) was a South African anti-apartheid activist and former political exile.

 She was involved in South African politics for five decades and was married to Oliver Tambo, president of the African National Congress (ANC), from 1967 to 1991.
-She was well-known for her role in the struggle against anti-apartheid.
+She was well-known for her role in the struggle against apartheid.

 Early career

 Born on 18 July 1929 in Top Location as Adelaide Frances Tshukudu, she was affectionately known as Mama Tambo in South Africa.
-At the age of 10, following a raid by the police on a riot in Top Location a police officer was killed, and Adelaide's ailing grandfather, aged 82, was among those arrested and taken to the town square.
+At the age of 10, following a raid by the police on a riot in Top Location where a police officer was killed, Adelaide's ailing grandfather, aged 82, was among those arrested and taken to the town square.
 Her grandfather collapsed and she had to sit with him until he regained consciousness.
 After the incident, she vowed to fight the police till the end.
 She attended the St Thomas Practising School in Johannesburg and Orlando High in Soweto.

 Tambo started working as a nurse at the Chris Hani Baragwanath Hospital.
 In 1944, she worked as a courier for the ANC.
 She joined the ANC Youth League at 18, which she was tasked to open branches in Transvaal and elected chairperson of the George Goch branch.
-She left the country along with her husband, Oliver Tambo in 1960 and worked as a courier for her husband.
+She left the country along with her husband Oliver Tambo in 1960 and worked as a courier for him.
 She was also one of the founding members of Afro-Asian Solidarity Movement and Pan African Women's Organization (PAWO) in 1963.